 If you have a loved one who is suffering from an incurable illness, we can help them to be as comfortable as possible in the last stages of their life.
-We can provide supportive palliative care which helps assist in achieving this comfort and give you peace of mind that your loved one is given specialist care.
+We can provide supportive palliative care at home.
+This care offers comfort and gives you peace of mind that your loved one is receiving specialist care.

 What is Palliative Care?

 Palliative care may be offered to your loved one if they suffer from a life-threatening or terminal illness and it is likely that they won’t see it past 12 months.
 They may be receiving palliative care for a few days, weeks or months to make them as comfortable as possible.

 Care which aims to treat or manage pain and other physical symptoms.
 It will also help with any psychological, social or spiritual needs.
 The treatment will also involve medicines, therapies, and any other support.Marie Curie